RonenNess/Iguina/readme.md

 ### `SelectedText`

-Return selected value label, or value itself if it has no label.
+Returns the selected item's label text (without any embedded icon commands), or the item's value if no label is set.
+Returns null if no item is selected.

+### `SelectedTextWithIcon`

+Like `SelectedText`, but includes embedded icon style commands if the item's label contains them.
-Will return null if no value is selected.
+Returns null if no item is selected.

 ### `AllowDeselect`

-If true, users can click on selected item again to deselect it.
+If true, users can click on the selected item again to deselect it.

+### `DisplayFilter`

+An optional `Func<ListItem, bool>` callback.
+When set, only items for which the function returns `true` are displayed.
+Items hidden by the filter remain in the list and can still be selected via code.

+### `OverrideItemStyles`

+A `StyleSheetState` that overrides stylesheet defaults for every non-selected item paragraph.

+### `OverrideSelectedItemStyles`

+A `StyleSheetState` that overrides stylesheet defaults for the currently selected item paragraph.

+### `OverrideItemStyleByValue`

+A `Dictionary<string, StyleSheetState>` for per-value style overrides.
+Lets you apply a custom style to a specific item identified by its value.

 ### `AddItem(value, label?, index?)`

-Adds an item to the list.
+Adds an item to the list. `label` is the display text (falls back to `value` if omitted). `index` inserts at a specific position rather than appending.

 ### `ReplaceItem(index, value, label?)`

-Replace an existing item in the list.
+Replaces an existing item at the given index.

+### `SetItemLabel(value, label?)` / `SetItemLabel(value, label, icon, iconUseTextColor)`

+Changes the display label of an existing item without changing its underlying value.
+The icon overload prepends an inline icon to the label using paragraph style commands.

+### `GetIndexOfValue(value)`

+Returns the zero-based index of the item with the given value, or -1 if not found.

+### `ScrollToSelected()`

+Moves the scrollbar so that the currently selected item is visible.

 ### `RemoveItem(value)` / `RemoveItem(index)`

-Removes a value from the list.
+Removes an item from the list by value or by index.

 ### `Clear()`

-Remove all values from list.
+Removes all items from the list.

 ## DropDown

 ![Drop Down Image](ReadmeAssets/entity-dropdown.png)

 `DropDown` entity is a derived class of `ListBox`, that collapses into a single line when not interacted with.
-Its a way to take less space for lists.
+It's a compact alternative to a full list box.

+`DropDown` adds the following additional properties on top of `ListBox`:

+### `IsOpened`

+Read-only.
+Returns `true` when the dropdown list is currently expanded.

+### `DefaultSelectedText`

+Text to display in the collapsed state when no item is selected.
+If null and nothing is selected, the collapsed line is empty.

+### `OverrideSelectedText`

+When set, this string is always shown in the collapsed state regardless of the selected item or `DefaultSelectedText`.

+### `OverrideClosedStateTextStyles`

+A `StyleSheetState` to override the appearance of the text shown in the collapsed header row.

+### `OpenList()` / `CloseList()` / `ToggleList()`

+Programmatically open, close, or toggle the dropdown list.

+### `ShowArrowIcon(bool show)`

+Show or hide the arrow icon that indicates the dropdown's open/closed state (requires the arrow icon stylesheet to be set).

+### `GetClosedStateHeight()`

+Returns the pixel height of the dropdown in its collapsed state.

 ## HorizontalLine